The virus that shut down the world: Education in crisis

-Category: Immigrants & Refugees Hits: 3Children all over the world have had their education severely disrupted this year, as schools struggle to cope with repeated closures and re-openings, and the transition, if it’s even an option, to online schooling.
+Category: Coronavirus Hits: 0Children all over the world have had their education severely disrupted this year, as schools struggle to cope with repeated closures and re-openings, and the transition, if it’s even an option, to online schooling.
 Disadvantaged children, however, have been worst-hit by the emergency measures.
 In part three of our look back at the effect that COVID-19 has had on the world, we focus on the education crisis provoked by the pandemic.

 Read more https://news.un.org/feed/view/en/story/2020/12/1080732